dominictarr/math-buffer/README.md

 # math-buffer

-use node buffers and big integers.
+use node buffers as big integers.

 ## byte order & base